RubenRS040398/MVCGUIGenerator/README.md

 ## License

-This project is under the MIT License.
+The content of this repository is protected by copyright.
+Check the license for further details.

 ## Others